esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 ### The modules should be easy to (re)use

 It is important that anybody can work with the material in this repository.
-Slides should therefore contain exhaustive notes for an instructor, which can also be used in self-study.
+Slides should therefore contain complete notes for an instructor, which can also be used in self-study.
-Exercises should be clearly explained, and where possible, times should be given for different parts of the lesson, so that instructors can easily adapt the material to their own needs.
+Exercises should be clearly explained, and where possible, times should be given for different parts of the lesson so an instructor can plan a workshop around these materials.

 ### Maintenance load should be kept to a minimum